pepedocs/srescience/docs/about/index.md

 # About
 Hello!
 I am [Jose Cueto](https://www.linkedin.com/in/josegavinecueto/) and I am the primary author of SRE Science.
-Thank you for visiting SRE Science!
+Thank you for visiting!

 <br/>